AdguardTeam/AdguardKnowledgeBase/pages/11.miscellaneous/01.acknowledgments/docs.en.md

 <a id="test4"></a>
 ### Testers
-Also a huge thanks to those, who helped us with testing of Adguard for iOS.
+Also a huge thanks to those, who helped us with testing of AdGuard for iOS.
 It was a significant contribution to the development of our app:

 [dartrax](https://github.com/dartrax)